byoda/byoda-python/README.md

 fi
 ```

+- Copy the tools/docker-launch.sh script
-- Copy and edit the tools/docker-launch.sh script and modify the following variables starting at line 42 of the script
+- Copy and edit the tools/byoda-settings.sh script and modify the variables in the script
     - BUCKET_PREFIX
     - ACCOUNT_SECRET: set it to a long random string; it can be used as credential for browsing your pod
     - PRIVATE_KEY_SECRET: set it to a long random string; it will be used for the private keys that the pod will create